Ordisoftware/Hebrew-Calendar/README.md

 ## Changelog

-#### 2020.09.11 - Version 5.2
+#### 2020.09.12 - Version 5.2

+- Improve check update to check the SSL certificate of the website and the checksum of the setup file.
+- Add sound selection for the reminder box.
 - Add permanent database file locking while running.
-- Improve check update to check the SSL certificate of the website and the checksum of the setup file.
 - Fix justify text in advanced message boxes.

 #### 2020.09.08 - Version 5.1